lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ### What is this?

-The engine that "unlocks" the WINDOWS modifier key in DotA 2 in addition to the already available ALT modifier.
+The engine that "unlocks" the WINDOWS modifier key in DotA 2 and then binds it to Space.
+This gives you 2 modifiers for your keyboard layout: Alt and Space.
-This is all achieved with only four lines of code:
+This is all achieved with only four lines of AHKcode:

+`#SingleInstance force`

+`#IfWinActive ahk_exe dota2.exe`

+`~*Space::ControlSend, , {LWin Down}, Dota 2`

+`*Space Up::Send {LWin Up}`

-All they do is block the Windows OS from seeing the Windows key presses sent to dota2.exe.
+This ultra short code blocks the Windows OS from seeing the Windows key presses being sent to dota2.exe.
+Spacebar retains full functionality.

 ### How to set it up?